beezwax/foggy-mirror/README.md

-foggy-mirror is a small Ruby tool that creates faux blurry versions of raster images using SVG or CSS, either through radial gradients or SVG blur filters, with very minimal file sizes (usually under 1KB).
+foggy-mirror is a small Ruby tool that creates faux blurry versions of raster images using SVG or CSS, either through radial gradients or SVG blur filters, with very small file sizes (usually under 1KB).

 This is useful as a poor man's replacement for CSS's `backdrop-filter: blur()`, as that CSS feature isn't fully supported by browsers, and sometimes you want